Working with ROS2 Foxy

 To launch orbita ROS services (full/starter kit only):

 To launch all kinematics ROS services at once:

 ros2 launch reachy_kinematics kinematics.launch.py

 To launch the mobile base Hardware Abstraction Layer node:

 Many parameters on the mobile base like the maximum velocity can only be tuned at the ROS level.
 Check the mobile base’s HAL README to learn about what you can do with the mobile base at the ROS level.

 SDK server nodes

 A layer above ROS, you can interact with Reachy SDK API.
-Reachy offers a gRPC (Remote Procedure Call) interface to communicate with the SDK.
+The Python SDK offers a gRPC (Remote Procedure Call) interface to communicate with the server.

 To communicate with Reachy through the SDK, you need to launch server nodes that handle gRPC services.